mRcSchwering/luca/e1_co2_fixing/docs/WL_training.md

 Instead they use the energy of CO2 + NADPH $\rightleftharpoons$ NADP + formate to drive FH4 + formate $\rightleftharpoons$ formyl-FH4.
 This allows them get rid of ADP transporters and enzymes for ATP regeneration.

+Additionally, basically all cells combined
+1 acetyl-CoA $\rightleftharpoons$ 1 HS-CoA + 5 X with
+1 HS-CoA + 1 methyl-FH4 + 1 CO $\rightleftharpoons$ 1 acetyl-CoA + 1 FH4.
+This actually makes sense because the second reaction with 0kJ can be pushed by the first reaction with -35kJ.

 ![](https://raw.githubusercontent.com/mRcSchwering/luca/main/e1_co2_fixing/imgs/WL-trained-chemostat-final-state-genomic-clustering.png)

 _**WL-trained cells after ChemoStat** WL-trained cells after growing for 100 generations in ChemoStat clustered by genomes.
 Colors indicate clusters.
 Cell map and cluster abundancies (top row), cell parameters (2nd row), molecule concentrations (3rd row), and proteins (bottom row) for most abundant clusters are shown.
 Bottom row shows frequency of proteins in each cluster for the overall 30 most abundant proteins._